Narita Airport Terminal 2·3 Station: JR East

-JR East uses the northern platform, which is to the side of a single track used for both inbound and outbound trains.
+JR East uses the eastern platform, which is to the side of a single track used for both inbound and outbound trains.

 Keisei Electric Railway

-Keisei uses the southern platform, a single island platform divided in half crosswise by a metal fence to form four numbered tracks.
-Tracks 1 and 2, on the eastern half of the platform, are used for Narita Sky Access trains including the Skyliner limited express service.
-Tracks 3 and 4, on the western half of the platform, are used for Keisei Main Line trains.
-Passengers not using the Narita Sky Access Line must pass through a second ticket barrier prior to entering the platforms in order to enforce the separate fare structure for Narita Sky Access trains.
+Keisei uses the western platform, a single island platform divided in half crosswise by a metal fence to form four numbered tracks.
+Tracks 1 and 2, on the southern half of the platform, are used for Narita Sky Access trains including the Skyliner limited express service.
+Tracks 3 and 4, on the northern half of the platform, are used for Keisei Main Line trains.
+Passengers to the Main Line pass through two entry gates to record their use of the Main Line (which has a lower fare than the Hokusō Line).
+Passengers to the airport pass through separate exit gates to enforce the fare structure in that direction.

 Platform 3, used for Keisei Main Line trains bound for Tokyo, is only long enough to accommodate six cars; therefore two cars of each eight-car Keisei Main Line trainset open onto Track 1, the Tokyo-bound Narita Sky Access Line platform.
 Keisei has installed special signage in this section of Track 1 to warn passengers not to board these cars.